nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 3.
 The application displays the list of patients with the name "John" on the patient list panel.

-The find feature is now seperated for the patients, appointments and bills sections.
+The find feature is now separated for the patients, appointments and bills sections.

 Design considerations:
 1. Length of command word